AICC/CMI-5_Spec_Current/cmi5_spec.md

 * Exactly zero or one "Passed" cmi5 defined statement MUST be used per registration.
 * A "Failed" statement MUST NOT follow a "Passed" statement (in cmi5 defined statements) per registration.

-AUs may use additional verbs not listed in this specification.
+AUs are allowed to use additional verbs not listed in this specification.

 The LMS MUST record and provide reporting for all "cmi5 defined" and "cmi5 allowed" statements that are not being rejected regardless of the verbs used in statements sent by AUs.